azsk/AzTS-docs/05-Cross-tenant subscription scan/README.md

     # 3. Form storage account connection string.
 This connection string will be required in the next step.
     $connectionString = 'DefaultEndpointsProtocol=https;AccountName=' + $resourceInfo.Name + ';AccountKey=' + $storageAccountKey[0].Value + ';EndpointSuffix=core.windows.net'

+    # Print and copy the value of connection string
+    $connectionString

     ```
     _OR_ <br>